Find Affordable College Courses

 Grand Rapids, MI

 You’ll join some of the best and brightest minds around you if you attend Grand Rapids Community College.
 The school came in at #5 on this year’s Best Value Vehicle Maintenance & Repair Undergraduate Certificate Schools in Michigan list.
-Located in the medium-sized city of Grand Rapids, Grand Rapids Community College is a public school with a fairly large student population.
+Located in the medium-sized city of Grand Rapids, Grand Rapids Community College is a public college with a fairly large student population.

 Best Value Vehicle Maintenance & Repair Colleges in the Great Lakes Region